rweather/interprogram/doc/reference.md

 ## Preliminary statements

-The program begins with several numbered "preliminary statements" to declare global information about the program.
+The program begins with several "preliminary statements" to declare global information about the program.
+In the classic language, each preliminary statement is prefixed with a number in parentheses:

+     (1)  TITLE  ALPHA = BETA - 27.394 + A(3).(X/Y)
+     (2)  SYMBOLS FOR INTEGERS   J
+     (3)  MAXIMUM SUBSCRIPTS   A(3)
+     (4)  COMPILE THE FOLLOWING INTERPROGRAM

+Extended INTERPROGRAM should drop the numbers:

+     TITLE  ALPHA = BETA - 27.394 + A(3).(X/Y)
+     SYMBOLS FOR INTEGERS   J
+     MAXIMUM SUBSCRIPTS   A(3)
+     COMPILE THE FOLLOWING INTERPROGRAM

+When <tt>TITLE</tt> appears on its own, the interpreter will automatically switch into the Extended INTERPROGRAM syntax.
+If the <tt>(1)</tt> is present, then the Classic INTERPROGRAM syntax will be used.
+The syntax choice can be forced using the <tt>--classic</tt> and <tt>--extended</tt>
+options on the command-line.

-`(1) TITLE` gives a title to the program, which was traditionally written to the program's printout so that the machine operators knew who to give the output to.
+`TITLE` gives a title to the program, which was traditionally written to the program's printout so that the machine operators knew who to give the output to.
 The title extends to the end of the line.

-`(2) SYMBOLS FOR INTEGERS` declares all of the identifiers that will be used for integer values in the program.
+`SYMBOLS FOR INTEGERS` declares all of the identifiers that will be used for integer values in the program.
 In the classic language, all other symbols were implicitly declared as floating-point.
 `NONE` indicates that there are no integer variables.
 The symbol names may be separated by spaces or commas:

-    (2) SYMBOLS FOR INTEGERS J K BETA, B, C
+    SYMBOLS FOR INTEGERS J K BETA, B, C

-In the classic language, up to 8 integer variables could be declared on a single line.
-My implementation allows an arbitrary number, with multiple `(2) SYMBOLS FOR INTEGERS` lines if necessary.
+In the original implementation, up to 8 integer variables could be declared on a single line.
+My implementation allows an arbitrary number, with multiple `SYMBOLS FOR INTEGERS` lines if necessary.
 My implementation also allows string variables to be declared:

-    (2) SYMBOLS FOR STRINGS NAME, ADDRESS
+    SYMBOLS FOR STRINGS NAME, ADDRESS

-`(3) MAXIMUM SUBSCRIPTS` is used to declare the size of any arrays that will be used by the program:
+`MAXIMUM SUBSCRIPTS` is used to declare the size of any arrays that will be used by the program:

-    (3) MAXIMUM SUBSCRIPTS A(3), X(37), J(-5)
+    MAXIMUM SUBSCRIPTS A(3), X(37), J(-5)

 Array A has indexes 0, 1, 2, and 3; X has indexes 0 to 37; and J has
 indexes 0, -1, -2, -3, -4, and -5.
 The original manual implied that